Grammar Checking Software; Which is Best?

 I’ll talk about each one in detail, and give a summation at the end.

 As with most articles on this website, there will be some affiliate links.
 It will cost you nothing to use these links to visit the product’s website.
 If you purchase through the links, I may receive a small commission, at no cost to you.
-However, I sometimes negotiate special offers for my visitors, so please be sure to use them where appropriate.
+However, here at My-Buzz we sometimes negotiate special offers for our visitors, so please be sure to use them where appropriate.
 TY.

 As with most apps these days, there are two versions of Grammarly.
 The first is their free offering: This very efficient spelling and punctuation tool works on the fly, just as if you had an English tutor looking over your shoulder.
 (Though it’s not quite so intimidating, thankfully.)